isomerpages/mlaw-corp/news/legal-industry-newsletters/_posts/2016-01-12-note-by-senior-minister-of-state-for-law--indranee-rajah-s-c---o2.md

 ---
-layout: post
-title: Note by Senior Minister of State for Law, Indranee Rajah S.C., on Lawyers in the Future of Us
+title: 'Note by Senior Minister of State for Law, Indranee Rajah S.C., on Lawyers in the Future of Us'
-permalink: /news/legal-industry-newsletter/note-by-senior-minister-of-state-for-law--indranee-rajah-s-c---o2/
+permalink: /news/legal-industry-newsletter/note-by-senior-minister-of-state-for-law--indranee-rajah-s-c

+---
+o2/
 breadcrumb: Note by Senior Minister of State for Law, Indranee Rajah S.C., on Lawyers in the Future of Us
 collection_name: news
 ---